Committed, Passionate and InspireD

 A native of Vancouver, Edith earned a B.S. in music from the University of British Columbia in both violin and viola, and a minor in fine arts.
 In addition to inspiring young musicians for over a decade, she works with local symphonies including the Marin Symphony and the San Francisco Opera Orchestra and has performed in chamber music concerts with the San Francisco Chamber Orchestra, the San Francisco Choral Society and the Arlekin Quartet.
 She is director of the Junior Program at the Hawaiian Performing Arts Festival held every July.

-BEN TUNNEY, Nature and Environmental Studies (NEST) Coordinator for Grades 4-8
+Nature and Environmental Studies (NEST) Coordinator: Grades 4-8

-Benjamin brings five years of experience as an environmental science teacher to Greenwood School.
-Previously, he worked for the Marin County Office of Education as a naturalist, Lawrence Hall of Science as a curriculum development specialist, and Sacramento Tree Foundation as a community plant leader.
-He holds a B.A. in sociology and statistics, as well as a multiple subject teaching credential from CSU Sacramento.
+Ben has been an environmental science teacher for six years.
+His experience includes work for the Marin County Office of Education as a naturalist, the Lawrence Hall of Science as a curriculum development specialist, and Sacramento Tree Foundation as a community plant leader.
+He holds a B.A. in Sociology and Statistics, as well as a Multiple Subject Teaching Credential from CSU Sacramento.
 Benjamin enjoys reading, playing tennis, hiking the Point Reyes National Seashore, and contemplating the mysteries of the universe.